jacklatrobe/progress-knight/README.md

     "We have followed your progress with great interest.
 Many have walked this path, but few have used the amulet you now wear to its full potential.
 But you are not the first to make it this far.
 Strive on.
 We will contact you, when the time is right."

 Shifting from lore to code, how do we implement this?
 Simply add the three skills:
--Magical Engineering
+ - Magical Engineering
--Scales Of Thought
+ - Scales Of Thought
--Magical Biology
+ - Magical Biology

 And a new Job:
 -Illustrious Chairman

 ## 7/2/2021 - camerongott
+### CHANGELOG
 Work progresses on Town features.
-But in the mean time, I added a few goodies to v0.3.
+But in the mean time, I added a few goodies to v0.3:

--added new items to the Farmer job track
+ - added new items to the Farmer job track
--added new Small Manor property
+ - added new Small Manor property
--fix for Shop table button heights
+ - fix for Shop table button heights

+### COMMENTARY
 Future:
--add a new item category "Job aids" or some similar name -add all job boost items to the new category
+- add a new item category "Job aids" or some similar name
+- add all job boost items to the new category
--change the updateRequiredRow logic to display these separately from the main generic line of items so that they are uncoupled
+- change the updateRequiredRow logic to display these separately from the main generic line of items so that they are uncoupled

 ## 6/23/2021 - camerongott
-###CHANGELOG
+### CHANGELOG
--Uncoupled Time Warping and Flow effects.
+ - Uncoupled Time Warping and Flow effects.
 Flow will no longer influence the display value of Time Warp under its skill description
--Uncoupled game architecture element assumptions regarding game speed's influencers and display logic.
-Should enable easier time manipulation in the future
-    by having to modify fewer functions
+ - Uncoupled game architecture element assumptions regarding game speed's influencers and display logic.
+Should enable easier time manipulation in the future by having to modify fewer functions
--Refactored getGameSpeed() function into two separate functions, getAllTimeMultipliers() and getGameSpeed().
+ - Refactored getGameSpeed() function into two separate functions, getAllTimeMultipliers() and getGameSpeed().
--Continued work on town and civilization features on local repo
+ - Continued work on town and civilization features on local repo

 ## 6/21/2021 - camerongott
 Bug squashing was today's game.
 The bug in question was making a little bug nest inside the Auto Learn feature, rendering it completely useless and non-functional.